-Each 7-tile observation with Swift-XRT covers $\sim 0.8$ square degrees, with typical exposures of 1-2 ks per tile.
-In such exposure times, our detection limit is $6-10\times10^{-13}$ erg cm -2 s-1[corresponding to 90% completeness; see Evans et al. (2014), fig. 14].
-This is significantly more sensitive than the RASS, which covers 92% of the sky down to $0.1 \text{ ct s}^{-1}$ in the $\mathrm{PSPC}^6$ (Voges et al. 1999), which corresponds to $2.8 \times 10^{-12}$ erg cm $^{-2}$ s $^{-1}$ in the 0.3-10 keV band covered by XRT (assuming the canonical AGN spectrum described above).
-For absorbed sources (i.e. with little flux in the Rosat bandpass) the increase in sensitivity of Swift-XRT over Rosat is even greater.
-The XSS provides hard-band coverage, being sensitive to $\sim 3\times 10^{-12}$ erg cm $^{-2}$ s $^{-1}$ in the 2-10 keV band (Warwick, Saxton & Read 2012), however it only covers $\sim 2/3$ of the sky.
-Because of the sensitivity of the XRT compared to these catalogues, and the low spatial coverage of deeper catalogues like 1CSC (Evans et al. 2010), 3XMMi-DR4 (Watson et al., in preparation) and 1SXPS (Evans et al. 2014), we expect to discover uncatalogued Xray sources that are serendipitously present in the IceCube error region.
+Each 7-tile observation with Swift-XRT covers $\sim 0.8 \, \rm deg^2$ , with typical exposures of 1-2 ks per tile.
+In such exposure times, our detection limit is $6-10 \times 10^{-13}$ erg cm-2 s-1 (corresponding to 90 per cent completeness; see Evans et al. 2014, fig. 14).
+This is significantly more sensitive than the RASS, which covers 92 per cent of the sky down to 0.1 ct s-1 in the PSPC (Voges et al. 1999), which corresponds to $2.8 \times 10^{-12}$ erg cm-2 s-1 in the 0.3-10 keV band covered by XRT (assuming the canonical AGN spectrum described above).
+For absorbed sources (i.e. with little flux in the ROSAT bandpass), the increase in sensitivity of Swift-XRT over ROSAT is even greater.
+The XSS provides hard-band coverage, being sensitive to $\sim 3 \times 10^{-2}$ $10^{-12} \text{ erg cm}^{-2} \text{ s}^{-1}$ in the 2-10 keV band (Warwick et al. 2012), however it only covers $\sim 2/3$ of the sky.
+Because of the sensitivity of the XRT compared to these catalogues, and the low spatial coverage of deeper catalogues like 1CSC (Evans et al. 2010), 3XMMi-DR4 (Watson et al., in preparation) and 1SXPS (Evans et al. 2014), we expect to discover uncatalogued X-ray sources that are serendipitously present in the IceCube error region.
 We therefore need to be able to identify the true X-ray counterpart to the neutrino trigger from among the unrelated objects detected in the field of view.
 The first step is to remove any sources which are already known X-ray emitters (and are not in outburst at the time of the Swift observations).
-We searched the X-ray Master catalogue for any catalogued X-ray object with a position agreeing with our XRT position at the 3- $\sigma$ level (including any systematic errors on the catalogued positions).
+We searched the X-ray Master catalogue for any catalogued X-ray object with a position agreeing with our XRT position at the $3\sigma$ level (including any systematic errors on the catalogued positions).
 For all observations after 2012 October we also searched for matches in the 1SXPS catalogue.
 The sources with catalogue matches are indicated in Table 2, and details of the matches are given in Table 4.
-In all cases where a match was found, the XRT flux was consistent with (at the 2- $\sigma$ level) or occasionally slightly lower than the catalogued flux, therefore these sources were all rejected as possible counterparts.
+In all cases where a match was found, the XRT flux was consistent with (at the $2\sigma$ level) or occasionally slightly lower than the catalogued flux, therefore these sources were all rejected as possible counterparts.